javierBros/financial-institution/README.md

 - **MySQL** database
 - **Gradle** build tool

+## Postman project

+The Postman project with all endpoints has been attached in src/main/resources/Financial_distribution.postman_collection.json

 ## Required Environment Variables for Database Configuration

 To properly configure the database for this project, you need to set the following environment variables: